 It is at this point that your builder may suggest that you go to resolution with the warranty provider to resolve your differences one way or the other.
 The Customer Care Charter and your warranty documents will advise you on the course of action that you need to follow.
 This normally has a cost to it and please be aware that your warranty provider will have set a minimum cost before they attend to any defects, so it is important that you find this out before going to resolution.
 (It is also worth noting that it is your builder who pays the warranty provider).

-So, these are all the most frequently asked questions we receive, however, if we have not addressed any of your issues please feel free to have a chat with us!
+So, these are all the most frequently asked questions about snagging we receive, however, if we have not addressed any of your issues please feel free to have a chat with us!